Back

 Couple Attacked During Home Invasion in Melbourne's South-East

-Home Invasion and Assault Rocks Clyde North Residence
+Home Invasion and Assault in Clyde North

-The offenders then proceeded to a bedroom where Annie-Maureen, 59, was asleep.
-They held her at gunpoint, demanding keys to her Lexus vehicle.
-A spare key was subsequently located downstairs near the front door.
+After Rod refused, he was assaulted and lost consciousness.
+The offenders then moved to a bedroom where Annie-Maureen, 59, was asleep.
+They held her at gunpoint, again demanding keys to her Lexus vehicle.

 Detective Senior Constable Candice Taylor indicated that the incident is considered opportunistic and may be connected to two other aggravated burglaries and motor vehicle thefts in recent weeks.